abhisakh/Event_API/README.md

 **Category**: Event Model - Serialization (Empty State)

-**Purpose**: Validates Event model serialization when no attendees have RSVPed (boundary condition).
+**Purpose**: Validates event dictionary exports correctly when there are zero attendees.

 **What It Tests**:
 - ✅ `to_dict()` handles zero RSVPs gracefully